MUFJ board beats back climate resolution as activists falter in Japan

 The 2015 Paris Agreement requires countries to curb carbon emissions enough to keep average temperature rises to within 1.5 degrees Celsius (2.7 degrees Fahrenheit) of pre-industrial levels to avert the worst effects of climate change.

-Mizuho Financial Group (8411.T) was the first Japanese listed company to face a climate resolution, with shareholders last year voting it down.
-In the last two weeks, Sumitomo (8053.T) and Kansai Electric Power (9503.T) have fended off similar resolutions. read more
+Mizuho Financial Group was the first Japanese listed company to face a climate resolution, with shareholders last year voting it down.
+In the last two weeks, Sumitomo and Kansai Electric Power have fended off similar resolutions.

 Our Standards: The Thomson Reuters Trust Principles.